FrostyX/infra-docs/ansible.rst

 	It is not available in cgit, nor should it be cloned or copied remotely.
 	It's only available to members of 'sysadmin-main'.

-Additionally, ansible can (and in some cases does) use the puppet-private repository for some private information that has not yet been moved to ansible-private.

 Cron job/scheduled runs
 -----------------------